 German shepherd 3 months old puppy training will be so much fun for you!
-Now that you have your own GSD puppy and grown-up to understand every command of yours, so don’t waste time and start training right away.
+Now that you have your own GSD puppy and grown-up to understand every command of yours, So, don’t waste time and start training right away.
 The sooner you start, the better.

 German Shepherd 3 months old Puppy will be moderately matured and are very intelligent and as they grow up they become loyal dog friends.
 However, it is your job to properly socialize and train them.